alanbluefox/alanbluefox/README.md

 - 👋 Hi, I’m @alanbluefox
 - 👀 interested in Machine Learning,
-- web app with FLASK (before django),
+- I develop web app with FLASK
+- (and python, of course :-D)
-- 🌱 I’m currently learning "Machine Learning" and "flask"
+- 🌱 I’m currently learning "Machine Learning"
-- 💞️ Python
+- 💞️ Improving my python programming
 - 📫 How to reach me (may be later)
 - interesting